kitchoi/kitchoi.github.io/_posts/2014-11-02-Org-Display-Inline-Remote-Images.md

 {% endhighlight %}

-I requested access to the org-mode repository (hosted on their own server) so that I can submit a patch.
-But so far I have not received response that my public key is added to their server :(

-Hopefully this helps someone and may one day make itself into the official release.
+I am pushing this change to the org-mode repository.
+But for the time being, hopefully this helps someone and may one day make itself into the official release.